 server may change in the future.

 Until the 2016 edition I will generally make only minor changes, such as typos and wrong answers to exercises.
-I will keep a list of changes to the current edition in the changelog.
+When there is a substantive change, I will update the files and note the change in the changelog.

 - Single variable calculus, early transcendentals, in PDF format.

 - Multivariable calculus, early transcendentals, in PDF format or HTML format.